billstclair/elm-port-funnel/example/README.md

 # PortFunnel Example and Ports

-## Running the Example
+## Running the Examples

+This directory contains three top-level applications:

+1. `Main.elm` is the full-fledged example, running at [billstclair.github.io/elm-port-funnel](https://billstclair.github.io/elm-port-funnel/).
+It shows port detection and simulators for using two modules (`PortFunnel.Echo` and `PortFunnel.AddXY`) through one port pair.

+2. `boilerplate.elm` simplifies `Main.elm` by removing the `AddXY` module, and switching to a minimal UI (instead of my first rough trial at using [mdgriffith/elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest)).

+3. `simple.elm` is a bare-bones example, showing how to talk through ports to the `Echo` module, but with no simulator support.
+It's the easiest of the three to understand.

-You may run the example in `elm reactor`, using simulated ports or compile it into the `site` directory, to use the real ports.
-To run it in reactor:
+You may run the examples in `elm reactor`, using simulated ports or compile them into the `site` directory, to use the real ports.
+To run in reactor:

     $ git clone https://github.com/billstclair/elm-port-funnel
     $ cd elm-port-funnel
     $ elm reactor

-Then aim your web browser at http://localhost:8000/Main.elm
+Then aim your web browser at http://localhost:8000/Main.elm, http://localhost:8000/boilerplate.elm, or http://localhost:8000/simple.elm (this one won't do anything in reactor, since it doesn't support simulation).

-To build the example and run it with ports:
+To build the main example and run it with ports:

     $ cd .../elm-port-funnel/example
     $ bin/m build   # elm make Main.elm --output site/elm.js